 We provide a number of popular workshops to up-skill your staff.

-The workshops are available as face-to-face or online via Zoom.
-The following list includes our most popular topics (other topics – or a combination of topics – can be customised to meet your needs).
+The workshops are available as face-to-face or online via Zoom or Microsoft Teams.
+The following list includes our most popular topics.
+Do note that other topics – or a combination of topics – can be customised to meet your needs upon request.

 Web and App Accessibility: Essentials and Quick Wins